calcuttarain/calcuttarain/README.md

 # About

-I am a final-year student at the Faculty of Mathematics and Computer Science, University of Bucharest.
+I am a Computer Science graduate and a Master's student in Mathematics at the Faculty of Mathematics and Computer Science, University of Bucharest.
 If you want to learn more about me, this might help: [calcuttarain.github.io](https://calcuttarain.github.io).